Skip to content

 Zephyr supports two different modes for logging, deferred and immediate.
 In deferred mode, whenever your code calls LOG_DBG(...) or similar, the passed in format string and variables get saved for for further processing in a separate logging thread (further processing entails inserting the arguments into the format string, and sending it to backends such as UART).
 In immediate mode, when your code calls LOG_DBG(...), the log is processed and emitted to backends in the calling thread.

-Deferred logging is a great choice when you don’t want to slow down your threads emitting log messages.
+Deferred logging is a great choice when you don’t want to slow down your threads emitting log messages (it even allows you to log from an interrupt context!).
 The biggest downside is that log messages are not synchronous with what your microcontroller is actually doing in the real world at any point of time.
-Deferred logging can mask errors such as hard faults — when a serious fault occurs the processor will restart but you won’t see the last 1 second or so of log messages, making it hard to track down the problem.
+Deferred logging can mask errors such as hard faults and segmentation faults — when a serious fault occurs the processor will crash/hang (or a fault handler will be called) but you won’t see the last 1 second or so of log messages, making it hard to track down the problem.

 C++ Compatibility